Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 1. Import your EventRecommender class into `index.js` and create an instance of it.

-1. Make CRUD API routes.
+1. Make REST API routes - if you need a refresher, see the [REST API lesson](/api/REST-API.md).

-1. Update each CRUD API route to do the correct action on the EventRecommender class.
+1. Update each REST API route to do the correct action on the EventRecommender class.

 1. Use Postman to test your API routes.